prosyslab/unitcon-artifact/README.md

 root:~/unitcon/unitcon# python3 script/execute.py synthesize all --mode prune --report unitcon-prune-results
 root:~/unitcon/unitcon# python3 script/execute.py synthesize all --mode basic --report unitcon-basic-results
 ```
+You can execute these 4 commands in parallel.

 ### __5.3.
 Running the minimal version of 5.2 (Optional)__
 Reproducing the experiments in our paper at a full scale will take a very long time with limited resources.
 This is because the full experiment would involve running 4 trials of 10 minutes each for all 198 projects.
 Thus, we provide a minimal version of the experiment that can be run in a reasonable amount of time.
 We reduced the number of projects to 8.
 Under the assumption of running the experiment sequentially, the total execution time is 5 hours.